Foreman Grill Pancakes Recipe

 Looking for a Gluten-Free Pancake Recipe?

-Here is a recipe that is gluten-free that can still be made on the Foreman Grill.
+Here is a recipe that is gluten-free and can still be made on the Foreman Grill.
 It has plenty of flavor and a really nice texture.
 This version of pancakes is adapted from the Nourishing Meals archive of breakfast recipes.
-On the website there is a similar recipe that is the vegan version that uses bananas in place of the eggs.
+On the website, there is a similar recipe that is the vegan version that uses bananas in place of eggs.

 Dry Ingredients